santm/blog/content/blog/2020-01-21-majuli-day-2-april-2018.md

 We saw a board for **Ananda** and straight went there to enquire about availability.
 And lucky for us they had one room free and we booked the same.

 After booking room for the night we started our Satras exploration.
 We have a long list of Satras to cover.
-The mix included both

 * **Shamaguri Satra**
 * **Kamalabari Satra**
 * **Auniati Satra**
 * **Garamurh Satra**